jingwen-z/jingwen-z.github.io/_posts/2019-08-13-airbnb-paris-analysis.md

 </p>

 It's a pity that we don't know the area for each location, we cannot calculate the price for each m2.
-However, we calculate the average price for each room type in different neighbourhood.
+However, we calculate the average price for different neighbourhood.

 The top 3 neighbourhood are Elysée (240 euros), Palais-Bourbon (182 euros) and Louvre (178 euros), the flop 3 neighbourhood are Ménilmontant, Buttes-Chaumont